LogicMP: A Neuro-symbolic Approach for Encoding First-order Logic Constraints: Introduction

 In Sec.~\ref{sec:exp}, we demonstrate the versatility of LogicMP by evaluating its performance on various real-world tasks from three domains: visual document understanding over images, collective classification over graphs, and sequential labeling over text.
 First, we evaluate LogicMP on a real-world document understanding benchmark dataset (FUNSD)~\citep{DBLP:conf/icdar/JaumeET19} with up to 262K mutually-dependent variables and show that it outperforms previous state-of-the-art methods (Sec.~\ref{sec:expimage}).
 Notably, the results demonstrate that LogicMP can lead to evident improvements even when imposing a single FOLC on prediction variables, which is beyond the capacity of existing methods using arithmetic circuits (ACs).
 For the second task (Sec.~\ref{sec:expgraph}), we conduct experiments on relatively large datasets in the MLN literature, including UW-CSE~\citep{richardson2006markov} and Cora~\citep{singla2005discriminative}.
 Our results show that LogicMP significantly speeds up by about 10x compared to competitive MLN inference methods, which enables larger-scale training for better performance.
 Finally, we evaluate LogicMP on a sequence labeling task (CoNLL-2003)~\citep{DBLP:conf/conll/SangM03} and show that it can leverage task-specific rules to improve performance over competitors (Sec.~\ref{sec:exptext}).

-\textbf{Contributions.} Summarizing, we: \textbf{(\textit{i})} Present a novel, modular, and efficient neural layer LogicMP, the first neuro-symbolic approach capable of encoding FOLCs. \textbf{(\textit{ii})} Design an accelerated mean-field algorithm for MLN inference that leverages the structure and symmetries in MLNs, formalizing it to parallel computation with a reduced complexity from $\mathcal{O}(N^ML^2D^{L-1})$ to $\mathcal{O}(N^{M'}L^2)$ ($M'\le M$) (Sec.~\ref{sec:logicmp}).
+\textbf{Contributions.} We: \textbf{(\textit{i})} Present a novel, modular, and efficient neural layer LogicMP, the first fully differentiable neuro-symbolic approach capable of encoding FOLCs for arbitrary neural networks. \textbf{(\textit{ii})} Design an accelerated mean-field algorithm for MLN inference that leverages the structure and symmetries in MLNs, formalizing it to parallel computation with a reduced complexity from $\mathcal{O}(N^ML^2D^{L-1})$ to $\mathcal{O}(N^{M'}L^2)$ ($M'\le M$) (Sec.~\ref{sec:logicmp}).
 For instance, LogicMP can incorporate FOLCs with up to 262K variables within 0.03 seconds, where AC-based methods fail during compilation. \textbf{(\textit{iii})} Demonstrate its effectiveness and versatility in challenging tasks over images, graphs, and text, where LogicMP outperforms state-of-the-art neuro-symbolic approaches, often by a noticeable margin.